Elizabeth Hurley, 54, Struts Her Stuff In Figure-Hugging Dress As She Advocates For Breast Cancer Awareness

-Elizabeth Hurley,54, showed off her age-defying good looks when she posted a video of herself leaving an interview with The TODAY Show rocking a bright dress that skimmed her body and showed off her curves.
-In the clip, the British actress, strutted out of the building in matching pumps and large, glamorous sunglasses, shielding her eyes from the paparazzi camera flashes.
+Elizabeth Hurley, 54, showed off her age-defying good looks when she posted a video of herself leaving an interview with The TODAY Show rocking a bright dress that skimmed her body and showed off her curves.
+In the clip, the British actress strutted out of the building in matching pumps and large, glamorous sunglasses, shielding her eyes from the paparazzi camera flashes.

-In the caption, Elizabeth revealed that she was at the Today show to talk about breast cancer awareness as October is the month where society typically focuses on this issue.
-As The Inquisitr previously noted, she kicked off Breast Cancer Awareness month yesterday with a visit to the Empire State Building which was lit pink, the color that’s come to be associated most with breast cancer campaigns.
+In the caption, Elizabeth revealed that she was at TODAY to talk about breast cancer awareness, as October is the month where society typically focuses on this issue.
+As The Inquisitr previously noted, she kicked off Breast Cancer Awareness Month yesterday with a visit to the Empire State Building, which was lit pink, the color that’s come to be associated most with breast cancer campaigns.
 For the occasion, Elizabeth also wore a form-fitting lacy pink dress.

 The aforementioned video attracted more than 20,000 views within the first hour of posting and close to 150 comments.
 In those comments, fans raved over her beauty.

-One fan seemed to be tripping over their words to compliment the Serving Sara actress
+One fan seemed to be tripping over their words to compliment the Serving Sara actress.

 “Wow you’re so stunningly beautiful gorgeous sexy lady,” the enthusiastic admirer wrote.